jnebrera/basketball-broadcaster/README.md

 1. Use RTMDet for detection
 2. Use RTMPose for pose estimation
-3. Change MOT to OCSort or similar
+3. Change Norfair MOT to OCSort or similar
 4. Improve the custom model with an extended 16K images dataset
-5. Implement 3 degree of freedom movement (Pan / Tilt / Zoom)
+5. Implement 3 degrees of freedom movement (Pan / Tilt / Zoom)
 6. Directly capture video from RTSP stream (security cameras)
 7. Directly produce video to RTMP stream (Youtube, ...)